seveas/ubot/doc/python.rst

      A dictionary that maps channel names to D-Bus proxy objects that follow the :doc:`D-Bus channel interface <dbusapi>`

+  .. attribute:: nickname

+     The nickname of the bot.

   The actual running of the helper class is accomplished by calling the classmethod :meth:`run`.
 You should not override this method.
 Instead, you